Infrastructure

 Symptom: httpx.ConnectError: [Errno -2] Name or service not known

-Fix: Verify PREFECT_API_URL uses the ALB DNS name for the Prefect API surface (see worker configuration in blog_infra).
+Fix: Verify PREFECT_API_URL uses the ALB DNS name for the Prefect API surface (see the Terraform/ECS worker configuration under infra/platform/infra).

 Database Timeout